uhuruos/CloverOS/README.md

 List of all binaries: https://cloveros.ga/s/packages.html

 ### Package isn't available
 Make an issue so I can add the package to binhost.
-In the meantime, switch to source by running `./cloveros_settings.sh 5` or edit `/etc/portage/make.conf` and edit the following line:
+In the meantime, switch to source by running `./cloveros_settings.sh 5`

+Or:

+Edit `/etc/portage/make.conf` and edit the following line:

 `EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2 -G"`